javajon/jenkins-kubernetes/readme.md

 the UI verify those plugins are present.

-## Create a Quay Repo ##
+## Create a Quay.io Repo

-Create a repo in Quay called "hello-world-instrumented" and assign a robot account to the repo with write access.
+Obtain a free account on Quay.io.
+Create a repository on Quay.io called "hello-world-instrumented" and assign a robot account to the repo with write access.
 Next, copy the token to a file called quay-robot-token.txt and place it in your home directory.
 You will use this robot account and this generated secret token in the next step.

-## Configure Jenkins ##
+## Configure Jenkins

 From Jenkins main page:

 1. Select "Manage Jenkins"
-2. Select "Configure System"
+1. Select "Configure System"
-3. Near the top of the page/form under "Global properties", select Add.
+1. Near the top of the page/form under "Global properties"
+1. "Environment variables" and select Add.
-4. Add environment variable: quay_username: jonathan_johnson+robot
+1. Add environment variable: quay_username: jonathan_johnson+robot
-5. Add environment variable: quay_password: 494WVD9UVCG5CSVXP8CFTA2KLZK3QZV0BP6HK38ZFNPYYE0BPAQT4VUIKQ4IFPCS
+1. Add environment variable: quay_password: 494WVD9UVCG5CSVXP8CFTA2KLZK3QZV0BP6HK38ZFNPYYE0BPAQT4VUIKQ4IFPCS
+Your Quay.io robot account name and secret will be different.
-6. Because the Kubernetes plugin is present (defined in jenkins-values.yaml) this for includes a Cloud | Kubernetes section.
+1. Because the Kubernetes plugin is present (defined in jenkins-values.yaml) this for includes a Cloud | Kubernetes section.
 Scroll down to the Pod's "Container Template" and change "Docker image" from: jenkins/jnlp-slave:3.10-1
 to: `radumatei/jenkins-slave-docker:kubectl`
+1. Click Save.

 The jenkins-slave-docker:kubectl Docker container image contains the KubeCtl CLI command application that the Jenkinsfile in Hello-World-Instrumented will call.